chinamike65/hugo-tuolesi/content/book3/book3en.md

 We always feel that we have studied Buddhism, and we have taken refuge in the Three Jewels of Guru.

-I feel that I haven't done much bad things, I seem to be Dharmar away from the evil realm, and I don't worry much about falling into the evil realm.
+I feel that I haven't done much bad things, I seem to be far away from the evil realm, and I don't worry much about falling into the evil realm.

 In fact, this is just an appearance that arises because you do not understand cause and effect, do not understand the essential characteristics of karma, and are not good at observing and thinking.